HSG-WAS-FS25/exercise-1/README.md

 In [miner.asl](src/agt/miner.asl), lines 8-13 define the _initial beliefs and goals_ of a miner agent:
 - `ready_to_explore`: the agent believes that it is ready to explore the woods for gold;
 - `depot(0,0)`: the agent believes that the depot is located at (0,0);
-- `!start`: the agent has an initial goal to start, which is similar to the `main` method of a Java program; goals are expressed similarly to beliefs except they are preceeded by an exclamation point (`!`).
+- `!start`: the agent has an initial goal to start, which is similar to the `main` method of a Java program; goals are expressed similarly to beliefs except they are preceded by an exclamation point (`!`).

 A BDI agent achieves its goals by executing _plans_ programmed by a developer.
 A plan has the following form: